OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 When secrets are part of your CI/CD tooling (E.g. Github secrets, Gitlab repository secrets, ENV Vars/Var Groups in Microsoft Azure Devops, Jenkins Secrets, et cetera), it means that the secret is exposed to your CI/CD jobs when these are executed.
 Very often, these secrets are configurable/viewable by people who have authorization to do so (e.g. a maintainer in Github, a project owner in Gitlab, an admin in jenkins, etc.).
 Which together lines up for the following best practices:

-- make sure that there are no long-term / high blast-radius / high value secrets as part of your CI/CD tooling;
+- No "big secret": make sure that there are no long-term / high blast-radius / high value secrets as part of your CI/CD tooling; make sure that every secret is not the same for different purposes (e.g. never have one password for all administrative users).
-- have a clear overview of which users are able to view/alter the secrets.
+- IST/SOLL: have a clear overview of which users are able to view/alter the secrets.
-- Assemble all the logs from the CI/CD tooling and have rules in place on secret extraction, whether through accessing them by means of a web-interface, or dumping them while double base64 encoding and/or encrypting them with openssl.
+- Log & Alert: Assemble all the logs from the CI/CD tooling and have rules in place to detect secret extraction, or misuse, whether through accessing them by means of a web-interface, or dumping them while double base64 encoding and/or encrypting them with openssl.
-- Make sure secrets stored here are timely rotated.
+- Rotation: Make sure secrets stored here are timely rotated.
-- Validate that a fork of the repository and/or copy of the job definition does not copy the secret as well.
+- Forking should not leak: Validate that a fork of the repository and/or copy of the job definition does not copy the secret as well.
-- Make sure you document which secrets are stored as part of your CI/CD tooling and why, so that these can be migrated easily when required.
+- Document: Make sure you document which secrets are stored as part of your CI/CD tooling and why, so that these can be migrated easily when required.

 #### 3.2.2 Storing it in a secrets management system

 Secrets can be stored in a secrets management solution.
-This can be a solution offered by your (cloud) infrastructure provider, such as [AWS Secrets Manager]() [Google Secrets Manager]() [Azure KeyVault](), or more specific the use of a cloudHSM [^1].
+This can be a solution offered by your (cloud) infrastructure provider, such as [AWS Secrets Manager]() [Google Secrets Manager]() [Azure KeyVault](), which are described in section 4 of this cheatsheet.
+Another option is a dedicated secrets management system, such as [Hashicorp Vault](), [Keeper](https://www.keepersecurity.com/), [Confidant](https://lyft.github.io/confidant/), [Cyberark Vault]().
+Here are a few do's and don'ts from the CI/CD interaction with these systems.
+Make sure thatthe following is taken care of:

-[^1]: Note: cloudHSMs is more part of the [Key Management cheatsheet]().

-Jeroen does: EXPLAIN DO'S AND DONT'S
+- Rotation/Temporaility: credentials used by the CI/CD tooling to authenticate against the secret management system are rotated frequently and expire after a job is completed.
+- Scope of authorization: credentials used by the CI/CD tooling (e.g. roles, users, etc.) are scoped e.g. only authorized to those secrets and services of the secret management system which are required for the CI/CD tooling to execute its job.
+- Attribution of the caller: credentials used by the CI/CD tooling still hold attribution of the one calling/orchestrating the call towards the secrets management solution, so that any calls made by the CI/CD tooling can be attributed to a person/service that requested the actions of the CI/CD tooling.
+If this is not possible by means of default configuraiton of the secrets manager, make sure that you have a correlation setup in terms of request-parameters.
+- All of the above: Still follow those do's and don'ts listed in section 3.2.1: log & alert, take care of forking, etc.
+- TODO: WHAT AM I MISSING HERE?

 #### 3.2.3 Not touched by CI/CD at all

-Jeroen does: EXPLAIN DO'S AND DONT'S
+Secrets do not necessarilty need to be brought to a consumer of the secret by a CI/CD pipeline.
+It is even better when the secret is actually retrieved by the consumer of the secret.
+In that case, the CI/CD pipeline still needs to instruct the orchestrating system (e.g. [Kubernetes]()) that it needs to schedule a certain service with a given service account.
+This means that the CI/CD tooling still has credentials towards the orchestrating platform, but no longer has access to the secrets themselves.
+The do's and don'ts regarding these type of credentials are similar to the ones described in section 3.2.2.
+TODO: CHECK WHAT WE NEED TO REWRITE AND MAKE THE FLOW MORE EXPLICIT ON WHAT IS HAPPENING, ADD DO'S AND DONT'S FROM THE CI/CD PERSPECTIVE

 ### 3.3: Authentication and Authorization